1996 - Me Against The World pt. 2 (Euthanasia Supreme)

 01. Everything They Owe (Intro) / Johnny J

-• 1996/04/02.
-Remixed in Until The End of Time (2001).
-The concept already appeared in his prison drafts for a new IV-V "Euthanasia" album (cf. Hard 2 Kill).
-It re-uses the music of Johnny J's song "It's a Wonderful Day" from his solo album I Gotta Be Me (1994, Shade Tree).
+• Story.
+This song re-uses the music of Johnny J's song "It's a Wonderful Day" from his solo album I Gotta Be Me (1994, Shade Tree).
 There are 3 leaked mixes : one long with a mix error, one whose duration is 2'55 and one short mix of 2'35 (probably the final mix).
-The topic of the song clearly illustrates the photoset with David LaChapelle (1st and 2nd of April) with 2Pac pictured as a slave in the fields, on side of a donkey.
+The topic of the song clearly illustrates the "Solidarity" photoset with David LaChapelle (1st of April) with 2Pac pictured as a slave in the fields, on side of a donkey.
 The lyrics have political and historical content, referring to slavery.
-An alternative title could be "Nightmare" like depicted in the song.
-Tupac is like a nightmare for the white supremacists, so that song could be seen as an introduction to "Troublesome" - song that was initially subtitled "Bishop's Theme" (after his Juice movie character), depicting a young black male turning crazy (cf. 2Pacalypse II / Troublesome 21).
-So that song is possibly the "intro" appearing in the Untitled tracklist (without a track number).
-There is a date of recording for a song titled like that the 11th of January but it is a different recording (a beat produced by Bud'dah).
+Tupac presents himself as a nightmare for the white supremacists, so that song could be seen as an introduction to "Troublesome" - song that was initially subtitled "Bishop's Theme" (after his Juice movie character), depicting a young black male turning crazy (cf. 2Pacalypse II / Troublesome 21).
+Considering this, the song could be the "intro" appearing in the Untitled tracklist (without a track number).

 02. Troublesome '96 (No Chorus) / Johnny J

-• 1996/04/08.
-Released in an alternate mix in Greatest Hits (1998).
-The concept already appeared in his prison drafts for a new IV-V "Euthanasia" album (cf. Hard 2 Kill).
-This early version doesn't have the "lalala" chorus.
-And it also doesn't have the "Criminal Timez Verse" playing backwards during the first verse of the song.
-There is also a third mix close to the retail, but shorter, which was worked around the time of the One Nation June sessions.
-So this "No Chorus" version even shorter than the "Lalala" version is very likely the very first mix of the song, without any chorus like many other songs of the solo album, specially shorten for an advanced mix of the album which was not that far to be finished.
+• Story.
+The song is a follow up to the Strictly 4 My N.I.G.G.A.Z. leftover song (cf. Troublesome 21).
+This early version doesn't have the "lalala" chorus, neither the "Criminal Timez" verse playing backwards during the first verse of the song.
+The song will be reworked for Outlawz' Immortalz album - mix chosen for the Greatest Hits.
+There is also a third mix closer but shorter, which was made around the time of the One Nation June sessions or in early July.
+So this "No Chorus" version even shorter than the "Lalala" version is very likely the very first mix of the song, without any chorus like many other songs of the solo album, specially shorten for an advanced mix of the album, album which was not that far to be ready.

 • Whodini - "Friends" (drums, bassline interpolation)